ehrtools/codelist-tools/bindings/README.md

 Provide interfaces or wrappers to allow other languages and systems to call the core Python functions.

-Facilitate interoperability in multi-language pipelines (e.g., R, JavaScript, web apps).
+Facilitate interoperability in multi-language pipelines (e.g., R & Python).

 Ensure modularity and reuse of core logic without duplicating code.